-Mens Rea; Intention & Motive explained
+Mens Rea; Intention vs Motive explained

 Elements of Crime

-Mens Rea is a Latin term means “Guilty Mind”, it is the intention or knowledge of the wrongdoing that constitutes a crime, we can also call it mental element or psychological element, elements that are intangible.
+Mens Rea is a Latin term that means “Guilty Mind”, it is the intention or knowledge of the wrongdoing that constitutes a crime, we can also call it mental element or psychological element, elements that are intangible.
 It creates criminal liability for the defendant.

-Example: Akid, a pharmacist, provided confident information to Rabby knowing that Rabby would use that information to kill Shakil.
+Example: Akid, a pharmacist, provided confidential information to Rabby knowing that Rabby would use that information to kill Shakil.
 Now, here Akid knew about the crime that is about to take place, that knowledge is and his intention is guilty.

 Mens Rea must be understood with its substantive element which is, Intention and Motive [discussed below]

-Example: Akid a pharmacist, provided confident information to Rabby knowing that Rabby would use that information to kill Shakil.
+Example: Akid a pharmacist, provided confidential information to Rabby knowing that Rabby would use that information to kill Shakil.
 Now, here Akid provided the confidential information to Rabby, this transfer of information is an act and this particular act is Actus Rea or Guilty Act.

-Here both the knowledge and the act together constitute a crime, if one of them were missing there would be no crime by Akid.
+Here, both the knowledge and the act together constitute a crime, if one of them were missing there would be no crime by Akid.

-Physical element is comparatively easy to identify as often it left its footprint behind, on the other hand, Mental element is comparatively difficult to find out as that part is nurtured in the thought of a person but law is always vigilant to address any complicated issue thus there are certain rules regarding Mental element too which help us to identify and short out the Guilty Mind.
+Physical element is comparatively easy to identify as often it left its footprint behind, on the other hand, Mental element is comparatively difficult to find as that part is nurtured in the thought of a person but law is always vigilant to address any complicated issue thus there are certain rules regarding Mental element too which help us to identify and short out the Guilty Mind.
 Two basic aspects of Mental element are Intention and Motive, Let’s have a draw a real-life situation to understand the importance of Mental element and some basic rules to identify the mental element (Mens Rea).

 Suppose, you are walking in the road and you noticed A person (X) is running behind another person (Z), then suddenly a shoot in Z’s leg.
 Here you would say X committed a heinous crime by shooting Z but you come to know that X is an undercover police officer and X is a convicted murderer, now your perception of the fact is changed.

-Now two question can be asked:
+Now, two questions can be asked:

 - Why X Shoot Z?